Centaurioun/pulp-stones/references/md/Kaswan_2014_The_relationship_between_pulp_calcifications_and_salivary_gland_calcifications.md

 No previous studies have been done till date to study the correlation between the presence of pulp stones and salivary stones.
 Hence, the present study was designed to find if any such relation exists.
 A total of 130 patients showed pulp narrowing, of which 4 patients had sali­vary gland stones.
 However, only 3 of the patients with salivary stones had pulp stones and 115 of the normal patients had pulp stones.
 The presence of pulp calci­fications along with the stones in the salivary glands however showed no statistically significant relationship (p\>0.001).
 The intraoral radiographs such as bitewing and periapical radiographs are the only means of exa­mining pulp stones non-invasively in such studies.
 The­se radiographs when compared for their efficacy in the diagnosis of pulp stones showed no significant differen­ce, and hence periapical radiographs were used in the present study to determine pulp stones.
 The present study however, did not report any significant association between pulp stones and salivary gland sto­nes but it seems to be of significant clinical importance.
 The intraoral radiographs are easy screening methods that frequently reveal the presence of calcified structures in the pulp, but these may not be conducive to provi­de any information about salivary gland stones.
 Further large scale, multi-institutional studies are encouraged to establish any positive correlation between pulp stones and salivary gland stones.
 It is thus suggested that care­ful evaluation of routine dental radiographs could serve as a significant prognostic tool for early identification of salivary gland calculi.

+## **References**
-References 1.
-Langeland K, Rodrigues H, Dowden W. Periodontal disease, bac­teria, and pulpal histopathology.
+ 1. Langeland K, Rodrigues H, Dowden W. Periodontal disease, bac­teria, and pulpal histopathology.
 Oral Surg Oral Med Oral Pathol.
  1974;37:257-70.
 2. Goga R, Chandler NP, Oginni AO.
 Pulp stones: a review.
 Int Endod J.
  2008;41:457-68.